zwets/zwets.github.io/_posts/2016-02-03-the-automator.md

 ###### Footnotes

-[^1]: Either straight off the shelf, like [taxo](https://github.com/zwets/blast-galley/blob/master/taxo) to search and browse the NCBI taxonomy, or as a starting point, like this [in-silico PCR script](https://github.com/zwets/blast-galley/blob/master/in-silico-pcr.sh).
-Both are in my [blast-galley](https://github.com/zwets/blast-galley) repository.
+[^1]: [taxo](https://github.com/zwets/taxo) to search and browse the NCBI taxonomy, [unfasta](https://io.zwets.it/unfasta) for natural handling of FASTA in command line pipes and filters, and a collection of scripts built on top of BLAST in [blast-galley](https://github.com/zwets/blast-galley) to e.g. [cut genes out of an unannotated assembly](https://github.com/zwets/blast-galley/blob/master/gene-cutter) or do simple [in-silico PCR](https://github.com/zwets/blast-galley/blob/master/in-silico-pcr.sh).

 [^2]: You don't?
 I'd hold off the cheers until you cross the age of forty.